rbouldin/Chrome-Power-and-Resource-Monitor/native_app/README.md

 ### Run Options:
 In run_native.bat you can use the following options to run the program in different modes.
 ```
-"monitor.jar [-records int] [-native on] [-native off] [-server on] [-server off] [-clean]"
+java -jar "monitor.jar" [OPTIONS]
 ```
 ```
 -records int            Changes the number of records recorded (the number of times the
                         monitor will loop) to an integer number of your choice.
 Each loop
                         should take ~2-3 seconds.
 Without this option, the default number
                         of records recorded is 60.

--native [on/off]   Turn native messaging on or off.
+-native [on|off]        Turn native messaging output and input on or off.
 It is ON by default.
+-nativeOutput [on|off]  Turn native messaging output on or off.
+It is ON by default.
+-nativeInput [on|off]   Turn native messaging input on or off.
+It is ON by default.

--server [on/off]   Turn server messaging on or off.
+-server [on|off]        Turn server messaging on or off.
 It is OFF by default.

+-logNative              Ouput the messages sent back and forth in native messaging to a
+                        NativeMessageLog txt file.

+-logServer              Ouput the messages sent back and forth in server messaging to a
+                        ServerMessageLog txt file.

 -clean             Deletes any output files created by previous runs then exits.
 ```